oOthkOo/supervizer/README.md

   Commands:

-    help <command>         print required/allowed options for each command. install                install supervizer as daemon
+    install                install supervizer as daemon
     uninstall              uninstall supervizer as daemon
     load                   load all applications from a JSON config file